-The Project is generally bounded by Oldfield Line to the north, Bear Line Road to the west, Pioneer Line and Pine Line / Darrell Line to the south and Centre Side road and Caledonia Road to the east.
-The area encompassed by these boundaries is referred to as the Project Study Area (PSA).
+The Project is generally bounded by County Road 42 to the north, Lakeshore Road 111 to the west, Highway 401 and South Middle Road to the south, and Comber Sideroad to the east.
+The area encompassed by these boundaries is referred to as the Project Study Area ("PSA").
 Figure 1-1, below, shows a map of the PSA.
 To see the location of the Project within Ontario, please see Figure 1-2.